Update (05/11/2024): We have plenty of stock of all our products, find us also in and Shop now

 How to place GNSS antennas to obtain accurate heading data?

 There is a minimum distance required between 2 antennas for an accurate heading to be generated.
-Heading accuracy can be improved by increasing the baseline length (distance between the 2 antennas).
+Heading accuracy can be improved by increasing the Baseline length (distance between the 2 antennas).

 In general minimum 1 meter distance (baseline length) is required to achieve satisfactory sub-degree precision under non-ideal condition.
 In practical, this is not possible for many vehicles.
 With a good installation with 0.5 meters, you can get decent results.
 With 0.3 meters it’s possible to get heading, but it’s output sometimes will be a bit noisy.
 But it might be good enough for some applications.